-Admittedly, delving into psychotic neuroses would have been a tad much for the hero of fluff like The Life Aquatic with Steve Zissou.
-Even so, Murray's killer-shark killer-wannabe would have greatly benefited from a sharper edge.
+Admittedly, diving into his oceanographer’s psychotic neuroses would have been a tad much for the hero of fluff like The Life Aquatic with Steve Zissou.
+Even so, Murray’s killer-shark killer-wannabe would have greatly benefited from a sharper edge.

-It's too bad that the star – apparently with the endorsement of his Rushmore and The Royal Tenenbaums director – felt too smugly satisfied with his trademark blasé demeanor to try to bring even a drop of psychological undercurrent to his character.
-Unless, that is, one perceives Murray's allowing himself to be filmed in swim trunks as a subtle bit of Freudian characterization.
+It’s too bad that the star – apparently with the endorsement of his Rushmore and The Royal Tenenbaums director – felt too smugly satisfied with his trademark blasé demeanor to try to add even a drop of psychological undercurrent to his character.
+Unless, that is, one perceives Murray’s allowing himself to be filmed in swim trunks as a subtle bit of Freudian portrayal.

 In all, Bill Murray’s unwillingness to let his screen façade drop does both himself and his film a monumental disservice.
 That’s most evident in Zissou’s tearful, climactic moment, so embarrassingly awful that it isn’t even funny.

-Wes Anderson's decision to place his movie on Bill Murray's shrugging shoulders was thus a bad miscalculation, especially considering that The Life Aquatic with Steve Zissou's few highlights are found along the periphery of plot, cast, and frame.
+Wes Anderson’s decision to place his movie on Murray’s shrugging shoulders was thus a bad miscalculation, especially considering that the few highlights in The Life Aquatic with Steve Zissou are found along the periphery of plot, cast, and frame.

-Anjelica Huston looking like Yoko Ono and a shark that looks like an underwater Christmas tree may momentarily arouse viewers' interest, but unless you're a die-hard fan, the film's star, whether deadpanning in Speedos or weeping fully clothed, will likely have the opposite effect.
+Anjelica Huston looking like Yoko Ono and a shark looking like an underwater Christmas tree may momentarily arouse viewers’ interest, but unless you’re a die-hard fan, the film’s star, whether deadpanning in Speedos or weeping fully clothed, will likely have the opposite effect.

 The Life Aquatic with Steve Zissou (2004)